herbig/seerbot/README.md

 The bot scans new messages for the pattern `((CARD NAME))` and responds with details about the card, if the text is a valid Sorcery card name.

+To add the bot to a discord server you administer use [this join link](https://discord.com/api/oauth2/authorize?client_id=1205311766280544346&permissions=3072&scope=bot)

+## Dev setup
 For local dev run:

 `npm run devStart`